Policy 5460B

 6. Testing Center Staff

-3. If the student is not eligible, the student will receive written notification explaining why they do not qualify for accommodation.
+2. If the student is determined not to be eligible for accommodations, the student will receive written notification within the timeframe outlined above explaining why they do not qualify.
+Students who are denied eligibility may appeal the decision in accordance with Procedure 2150A.3.

 Student Responsibilities for Accommodation